Heated motorcycle gloves have really come on over the last few years.

 The cables routed through your jacket and into your gloves needn’t be as cumbersome as some riders report.

-As long as the cables are secured and long enough to avoid any restriction of rider movement then with a bit of basic familiarization you shouldn’t even notice them.
+If the cables are secured and long enough to avoid any restriction of rider movement, you shouldn’t even notice them.

 This video shows how to install the wiring directly to your motorbike battery.

-The two main charging voltages are 7 volt and 12 volt.
+The two primary charging voltages are 7 volts and 12 volts.
 The latter is usually achieved by connecting your gloves to your bike’s battery.
 This is more reliable and gives you a longer heated journey.

 Care and Maintenance